Notice

 The profiler dumps output to your log file

-To view the profiler logs with Google’s performance tools, execute the
+To view the profiler logs with Google’s performance tools, run the following command:

 google-pprof --text {path-to-daemon} {log-path/filename}